Mesoscopic transport in KSTAR plasmas: avalanches and the $E \times B$ staircase: Acknowledgments

-The authors would appreciate supports from the KSTAR team.
-One of the authors (M.J.C.) acknowledges helpful discussion with Dr. K. Razumova.
-This work was supported by R\&D Programs of ``KSTAR Experimental Collaboration and Fusion Plasma Research (EN2201-13)'' and ``High Performance Fusion Simulation R\&D (EN2241-8)'' through Korea Institute of Fusion Energy (KFE) funded by the Government funds
+One of the authors (M.J.C.) acknowledges helpful discussions with K. Razumova, Y. Kishimoto, Y. Kosuga, W. Wang, K. Ida, T. Kobayashi, F. Kin and M. Sasaki during the UNIST-Kyoto University workshop, the Asia-Pacific Transport Working Group meeting, the Asia-Pacific Conference on Plasma Physics and elsewhere.
+This work was supported by R\&D Programs of ``KSTAR Experimental Collaboration and Fusion Plasma Research (EN2401-15)'' and ``High Performance Fusion Simulation R\&D (EN2341-9)'' through Korea Institute of Fusion Energy (KFE) funded by the Government funds and by the NRF of Korea under grant No. RS-2023-00281272.
+Computing resources were provided on the KFE computer, KAIROS, funded by the Ministry of Science and ICT of the Republic of Korea (EN2441-10).
+The author (M.J.C.) would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme Layering — A structure formation mechanism in oceans, atmospheres, active fluids and plasmas, where work on this paper was partially undertaken.
+This work was supported by EPSRC grant EP/R014604/1.